Last updated: June 20, 2026

 Texas WIC help for pumps, food, and breastfeeding

-Texas WIC is often the most useful starting point for a pregnant or postpartum single mother because it can help with food benefits, nutrition visits, breastfeeding support, and referrals.
-WIC is for pregnant women, breastfeeding women, women who had a baby within the last six months, and infants and children under age 5 who meet program rules.
+Texas WIC can be a strong starting point for a pregnant or postpartum single mother because it can help with food benefits, nutrition visits, breastfeeding support, lactation support, and referrals.
+WIC serves pregnant, postpartum, and breastfeeding women, plus infants and children under age 5, when program rules are met.

-You can apply online through Texas WIC, call 800-942-3678, or use the WIC office locator to find a clinic.
+You can apply online, call 800-942-3678, or use the WIC office locator to find a clinic.
 At the WIC appointment, staff may ask for proof of identity, Texas address, income, and current benefits such as Medicaid, SNAP, or TANF.
+Texas WIC says that if you or your children receive Medicaid, SNAP, or TANF, you already meet the income qualifications for WIC.

-Texas WIC says WIC can still issue pumps to WIC members who are uninsured, cannot get a pump from their health plan, did not know about the health plan benefit, or received a pump that does not meet their needs.
-WIC can also teach you how to assemble, use, clean, and store your pump parts safely.
+Texas WIC says breast pumps are covered through most health plans, including Medicaid, CHIP, and TRICARE.
+WIC can still provide pumps to WIC members who are uninsured, cannot get a pump from their health plan, did not know about the health plan benefit, or received a pump that does not meet their needs.
+Ask your clinic what is available and what WIC needs from you.

 Medicaid for Pregnant Women, STAR, and CHIP Perinatal